apache/openwhisk/docs/about.md

 # How OpenWhisk works

-Being an open-source project, OpenWhisk stands on the shoulders of giants, including Nginx, Kafka, Consul, Docker, CouchDB.
+Being an open-source project, OpenWhisk stands on the shoulders of giants, including Nginx, Kafka, Docker, CouchDB.
 All of these components come together to form a “serverless event-based programming service”.
 To explain all the components in more detail, lets trace an invocation of an action through the system as it happens.
 An invocation in OpenWhisk is the core thing a serverless-engine does: Execute the code the user has fed into the system and return the results of that execution.

 ## Creating the action